yashovardhan99/niveshpy/docs/advanced/parsers.md

     3. You can also include other key-value pairs in the metadata dictionary that may be relevant.
     4. If password_required is True, the user will be prompted for a password.

+    The above example is for illustrative purposes only.
+The code above may need to be modified to work.
 <!-- markdownlint-enable MD046 MD009 -->

 ## API Reference